Burmese invasions of Assam: Second Burmese invasion

-Bodawpaya, on hearing this news, sent an army of 30,000 under the command of Kiamingi (Ala Mingi Borgohain) and guided by Patalang Senapati (Momai Barua).
+Bodawpaya, on hearing this news, sent an army of 30,000 under the command of Kiamingi (Ala Mingi Borgohain) and guided by Patal Senapati (Momai Barua), a Chutia by ethnicity (Note: Patal is mentioned as Patal Chutia in Ahom Buranji and Kheremial Kachari in the Assam Buranji (written by Kasinath Tamuli Phukan in the 19th century).
+Such terminology was, however, not always consistent: the 19th-century Naoboicha Phukanar Buranji, for example, refers to the Chutias as Chutia-Kachari.
+Chutia settlements are also recorded in the Namrup and Kheram regions,which may explain the differing descriptions.)
 This army was met by an army led by Jagannath Dhekial Phukan on February 15, 1819, at Phulpanisiga, near Janji.
 The Burmese army was defeated with a loss of about 300 soldiers and retreated a short distance.
-The Assam army, instead of pursuing the defeated Burmese, returned to the Ahom capital Jorhat leading to much confusion and panic.
-Failing to instill confidence, Ruchinath Burhagohain and Purandar Singha sailed down to Guwahati, and the Burmese army was able to occupy the capital two days later.
+The Assam army, instead of pursuing the defeated Burmese, returned to the Ahom capital Jorhat, leading to much confusion and panic.
+Failing to instil confidence, Ruchinath Burhagohain and Purandar Singha sailed down to Guwahati, and the Burmese army was able to occupy the capital two days later.

-Chandrakanta was reinstated as the king on March 9, 1819, followed by execution of the Ahom officials who had supported Ruchinath Burhagohain; and in the middle of April 1819 Kiamingi left for Burma leaving Mingimaha Tilwa in charge.
-Under Tilwa's orders, Patalang pursued Ruchinath, engaged his forces in Nagaon and finally pushed him beyond Assam chokey.
-Patalang was made the Borbarua and the Burmese contingent returned to Burma on January 27, 1820.
+Chandrakanta was reinstated as the king on March 9, 1819, followed by the execution of the Ahom officials who had supported Ruchinath Burhagohain; and in the middle of April 1819, Kiamingi left for Burma, leaving Mingimaha Tilwa in charge.
+Under Tilwa's orders, Patalang pursued Ruchinath, engaged his forces in Nagaon and finally pushed him beyond Assam Chokey.
+Patal Chutia was made the Borbarua, and the Burmese contingent returned to Burma on January 27, 1820.
 To express his gratitude to Bodawpaya, Chandrakanta Singha sent a princess, Upama Aideo, along with officials and attendants.

 Nevertheless, Chandrakanta's attitude toward the Burmese changed soon after.
 Patalang, who was originally a Kachari, persuaded the king to shake off Burmese allegiance and had a fort constructed at Jaypur (Dighalighat).